augustovictor/java-dependency-injection/README.md

 We can add env variables through intellij under `Run > Edit configurations > Environment`

 To make use of an env variable we should declarate an `@Autowire` Environment variable and access values through `env.getProperty("propertyName")`

+## Profile Properties (Spring boot 4+)

+Spring active profiles

+Spring boot configuration files

+If we create a file `applicatio-<profile>.properties` it will overwrite the `application.properties` values;